TheAniketTayade/TheAniketTayade/README.md

 I'm a Machine Learning Engineer with a strong focus on creating deep learning-based computer vision and NLP products.
 Passionate about technology, artificial intelligence, and space exploration, I constantly strive to learn and implement cutting-edge technologies in my projects.
 I have a creative mindset and love collaborating with like-minded individuals for technical discussions and development.

-- 🔭 I’m currently working as a Deep Learning Engineer at Tarsyer.
+- 🔭 I’m currently working at CloudAce, where I'm exploring Google Agentspace.
 - 🌱 I'm skilled in Machine Learning, Deep Learning, Computer Vision, NLP, Data Science, and Cloud platforms (Microsoft Azure, Google Cloud Platform, AWS).
 - 👯 I'm always open to exciting collaboration opportunities and innovative projects.
 - 📫 Reach me at: tayadeaniket5@gmail.com